zhafen/press-dash/README.md

 * `counts/counts.*.csv`: Article count per-year, grouped by article category, press type, and research topic.

 ## Customizing the Analysis
-You can customize your analysis by editing `./dashboard/config.yml`.
+You can customize the analysis by editing `./dashboard/config.yml`.
 Most notably, you can change what day the year starts on by changing `year_start`.
 The default start date is September 1, the start of the Northwestern financial year.